 Anyhow, Grindelwald-First is the first reason why you would come to Grindelwald.
 Mainly because you’ll not only find one fun activity here but five!
 It’s even dubbed the Summer hotspot for Adventure and winter Mecca for freestylers and snowboarders.

 Here are some of the views that await you at First

 How to go to Grindelwald-First?

-There are two ways you can go to Grindelwald-First: hiking and cable car.
-It is recommended to take the cable car instead as the hike to First from Grindelwald is difficult.
+You can go to Grindelwald-First two ways: hiking and by cable car.
+Taking the cable car instead is recommended as the hike to First from Grindelwald is difficult.
 It lasts for about 3 hours (starting from the town), covering 7.2 kilometers (4.5 miles) and an 1100-m (3600-m) elevation gain.

 The cable car station (valley station) to First is located 10-minutes away on foot from the Grindelwald train station.
 Just walk east along the town’s main street (Dorfstrasse) from the train station, following the direction where the Gondolas originate from the ground.